USSURATONCACHI/PortalThreeJs_Review/README.md

     hM https://sea-lion-app-thyvo.ondigitalocean.app/static/js/main.799bc210.js:1028
 ```

-- When there is no orange portal for whatever reason, you can place blue portal on the ceiling right above anti-expropriation field.
-That removes ceiling collision in that place.
-By then propflying with camera into the ceiling you get above the ceiling level.
-By then flying through the field with camera you remove blue portal and return collision.
-This lets you get out of bounds and then propfly to wherever.
+- When there is no orange portal for whatever reason, you can place blue portal on the ceiling, right above anti-expropriation field.
+There is a checkerboard pattern tile there.
+Portal (even with no exit) removes ceiling collision in that place.
+Then prop-fly above the ceiling.
+Now flying through the field with camera you remove the blue portal and return collision.
+This lets you get out of bounds and then prop-fly to wherever.

 	![OOB](./images/oob.png)